Mahi‑mahi — Research & Methodology (v2)

-This page documents the variables we use for Mahi‑mahi (v1), the open-access URLs behind each driver, verbatim quotes, and what is research-backed vs calibrated.
+This page documents the variables we use for Mahi‑mahi (v2), the open-access URLs behind each driver, verbatim quotes, and what is research-backed vs calibrated.
 We keep proprietary calibration details private.

 How it works (overview)

-Mahi is an offshore all-day rating built from moon phase plus a capped ocean block (SST and optional chlorophyll).
-The live rebuild removed the old overlap and night-baseline assumptions.
-Research chooses the drivers; we calibrate weights and caps so the output maps to 1.0–5.0.
+Mahi is an offshore all-day rating built from sea-surface temperature (the anchor) plus a small, region-aware chlorophyll term.
+There is no moon driver.
+Research chooses the drivers; we calibrate the curve so the output maps to 1.0–5.0.
 Exact values are proprietary.

 Variables (what's research-backed vs calibrated)